 Click for more information:

-Slideshow of 143 Photos from last year's students
+Slideshow of 143 Photos from a previous year's students

 Digital Photography is a unique technological activity that is totally dependent on its roots in digital sensing and computational imaging.
 It has many functions—scientific, artistic, documentary and social—and its historical development is a fascinating study in scientific innovation.
 This course will give students the tools and technological understanding to make better pictures.
 We will concentrate on four areas: the history and development of photography; the science of optics and digital imaging; the elements of photographic composition and design; and the future of internet-enabled photography.